hashicorp/terraform-provider-google/website/docs/r/bigquery_dataset.html.markdown

   The date when this dataset or any of its tables was last modified, in milliseconds since the epoch.

+* `terraform_labels` -
+  The combination of labels configured directly on the resource and default labels configured on the provider.

 * `effective_labels` -
   All of labels (key/value pairs) present on the resource in GCP, including the labels configured through Terraform, other clients and services.
 * `self_link` - The URI of the created resource.